Medically Reviewed By: Aaron Horn, LMFT, MA

 Is Schizophrenia a dangerous diagnosis?

 Schizophrenia is a severe medical condition, but it’s not inherently dangerous.
 It’s essential to fight against this stigma.
 If anything, the stigma surrounding Schizophrenia is more dangerous than the condition itself.
 You can live with Schizophrenia and lead a healthy, productive life, including having a job and a family.
 Most individuals who have Schizophrenia are not violent, and more likely to be the victim of a crime rather than a perpetrator.
 Schizophrenia should not, however, go untreated.
-If the condition is unaddressed, it can lead to severe depression, job loss, or inability to work, social isolation, homelessness, or suicide.
+If the condition is not addressed, it can lead to severe depression, job loss, or inability to work, social isolation, homelessness, or suicide.
 That’s why it’s essential to get treatment for Schizophrenia as soon as you notice you have symptoms.

 How is Schizophrenia diagnosed?